SShadowS/bc-webclient-mcp-server/README.md

 ## 📖 Overview

-**bc-mcp-server** is a Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with Microsoft Dynamics 365 Business Central through a clean, intuitive interface.
-Built on BC's native WebSocket protocol, it provides real-time access to ERP data, business logic, and operations.
+**BC WebClient MCP** is a Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with Microsoft Dynamics 365 Business Central through a clean, intuitive interface.
+Built by reverse-engineering BC's WebUI WebSocket protocol, it provides real-time access to ERP data, business logic, and operations.

 ### What is MCP?